Mutusen/language-quiz-vue/README.md

 # Language quiz (front end)

 This is the front end of a language quiz made with Vue.js 3.
-The back end is made with Django (the project will be added to another Github repository soon).
+The back end is made with Django (the GitHub project is [here](https://github.com/Mutusen/language-quiz-vue)).

-The quiz will soon be demonstrated [here](https://quiz.apprenti-polyglotte.net/) (this is currently an old version with jQuery).
+The quiz is demonstrated [here](https://quiz.apprenti-polyglotte.net/).

 ## Project setup
 ```